Report a concern/submit a complaint

-Tertiary Response – Complaint Reporting at the Provincial Level (to GBC)
+Tertiary Response – Complaint Reporting at the Provincial Level (to GymBC)

-GBC should receive communication from individuals who have already unsuccessfully attempted to address concerns at the club level or if the concerns are not related to club operations (e.g. allegations occurred during an GBC related trip).
+GymBC should receive communication from individuals who have already unsuccessfully attempted to address concerns at the club level or if the concerns are not related to club operations (e.g. allegations occurred during an GymBC related trip).
 Complaints must be submitted in writing by an individual with actual knowledge of the allegations and signed by the complainant or the individual acting on behalf of a minor.
-Upon receipt of a complaint, GBC will follow the procedures outlined in its Complaints, Hearings, and Discipline Policy and Procedure
+Upon receipt of a complaint, GymBC will follow the procedures outlined in its Complaints, Hearings, and Discipline Policy and Procedure

-Completed complaint submission forms (also linked at the top of this page) will be submitted to the following GBC personnel:
+Completed complaint submission forms (also linked at the top of this page) will be submitted to the following GymBC personnel:

 Chief Executive Officer